osbentech/Leaderboard-setup-project/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet) ![HTML](https://img.shields.io/badge/-HTML-orange) ![CSS](https://img.shields.io/badge/-CSS-blue) ![JavaScript](https://img.shields.io/badge/-JavaScript-yellow)

 # [To Do list](https://github.com/microverseinc/curriculum-javascript/blob/main/todo-list/m1_list_structure.md)
-- "To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+- "Leaderboard" this is a setup structure to be used in the future projects
 ## Getting Started
 To get a local copy up and running follow these simple steps.